 Procedure

-Step 1: Install the Python 3.7 environment
+Step 1: Install Python 3.7

 python3 --version

-Step 2: Install the libobclient and OBCI components
+Step 2: Install libobclient and OBCI components

-# Uninstall the old version (if any)
+# Uninstall the old version (if installed)

 rpm -e libobclient